vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

 ## **Covariance:**

 Covariance is used to measure/observe the trend in variability in two or more random variables.
 This might sound like correlation.
-Correlation and covariance differ only in the sense that correlation-coefficient is a normalized verion of covariance and is bound to the interval [-1,1].
+Correlation and covariance differ only in the sense that correlation-coefficient is a normalized version of covariance and is bound to the interval [-1,1].
 Correlation talks about the strength and direction of the relationship between random variables whereas covariance talks only about the direction of the relationship.[9]

 ## **Beta Distribution:**

-- This is a continuous probability distribution that is used when the probability of an event is not known, Consider a biased coin, the probability of heads and probability of tails cannot be 1/2; This biased coin is flipped N times and k occurances of head and N-k occurances of tail is observed.
-In that case parametres like $\alpha$ and $\beta$ take up the value k and N-k respectively and the random variable in this case is probabilities.
+- This is a continuous probability distribution that is used to obtain the prior probability of probability of an event.
+Consider a biased coin, the probability of heads and probability of tails cannot be 1/2; This biased coin is flipped N times and k occurances of head and N-k occurances of tail is observed.
+If we make the  parametres like $\alpha$ and $\beta$ take up the value k and N-k respectively, we can find the distribution of the probability of having heads.
 The domain is $0\leq x\le 1$ beacuse x denotes the probability.
 PDF of the function looks like $f(x)=B\times x^{\alpha} (1-x)^{\beta}$.
 Where B is a normalization term
 - This is denoted as $Beta(\alpha+1,\beta+1)$
 - The $\alpha$ and $\beta$ control the shape of the curve
 - ![shape of the distribution](assets/images/Beta_distribution.png)